Home

 • Chocolates – must be room temperature.

 Most of the supplies you need can be purchased online if you like.
-You will find as well as other containers, and foam.
+You will find baskets on eBay as well as other containers, and foam.
 I love finding bargains there.

 • skewers